The K-theory type of quantum CW-complexes: The Atiyah--Todd picture

 \subsection{The multipullback noncommutative deformation}

 Although the $K_{0}$-group of a noncommutative C*-algebra does not have an intrinsic ring structure, it turns out that, much as in the diagram \eqref{diag_AT}, the abelian group $K_{0}(C(\mathbb{CP}_{\mathcal{T}}^{n}))$ is a free module of rank one over the representation ring $R(U(1))$ divided by the ideal generated by the $(n+1)$-st power of the formal difference between the fundamental representation and the trivial one-dimensional representation.
-The basis of this free module is the $K_0$-class of~$C(\mathbb{CP}_{\mathcal{T}}^{n})$.
+The basis of this free module is the $K_0$-class of~$C(\mathbb{CP}_{\mathcal{T}}^{n})$ itself.
 The module structure comes from tensoring finitely generated projective $C(\mathbb{CP}_{\mathcal{T}}^{n})$-modules by the bimodules associated with the quantum Hopf $U(1)$-principal bundle $S_{H}^{2n+1}\rightarrow \mathbb{CP}_{\mathcal{T}}^{n}$.
-Moreover, we will show that, despite the aforementioned lack of an intrinsic ring structure, we still enjoy analogs of the Atiyah-Todd identities \eqref{equiv_1st_AT_id} and~\eqref{equiv_2nd_AT_id}.
+Moreover, we will show that, despite the aforementioned lack of an intrinsic ring structure, we still enjoy analogs of the (shifted) Atiyah--Todd identities \eqref{equiv_1st_AT_id} and~\eqref{equiv_2nd_AT_id}.

-Recall that, we denote by $S_{H}^{2n+1}$ the multipullback $(2n+1)$-dimensional quantum sphere \cite{hnpsz} and by $\mathbb{CP}_{\mathcal{T}}^{n}$ the corresponding multipullback quantum complex projective space~\cite{hkz12}, whose C*-algebra we identify with a $U(1)$-fixed-point subalgebra of $C(S_{H}^{2n+1})$ (see~\cite{hnpsz}).
-Next, let
+Recall that we denote by $S_{H}^{2n+1}$ the multipullback $(2n+1)$-dimensional quantum sphere \cite{hnpsz} and by $\mathbb{CP}_{\mathcal{T}}^{n}$ the corresponding multipullback quantum complex projective space~\cite{hkz12}, whose C*-algebra we identify with a $U(1)$-fixed-point subalgebra of $C(S_{H}^{2n+1})$ (see~\cite{hnpsz}).
+In the same fashion, denoting by $\alpha$ the aforementioned $U(1)$-action, we define the section modules